jakob-zapanta/jakob-zapanta.github.io/_projects/materials_and_manufacturing.md

     </div>
 </div>
 <div class="caption">
-    Replaced by a newer sign and once destined for the trash, this sign from our engineering building has found a new life in our gauntlet.
+    Once destined for the trash, this old sign from our engineering building has found a new life in our gauntlet.
 </div>